 These stereotypes are further repeated in conversations surrounding the anti-vivisection movement, another woman-dominated cause that reached its height in the Victorian and Edwardian eras.

-This is one of several suffrage postcards that feature photographs of presumably taxidermized kittens dressed up and posed.
+This is one of several suffrage postcards that feature photographs of live and presumably taxidermized kittens dressed up and posed.
 Although this postcard’s message could be interpreted multiple ways, Nordholt points out that the use of taxidermy speaks to the “synchronous oppressions of women and cats.”

 Indeed, Susan Hamilton quotes a contemporary critic of anti-vivisection using misogyny to defend animal cruelty: